ezzing/3DLayout-documentation/3-Communication.md

 ## Info Events sent by 3DLayout

-The 3DLayout trigger different events to report actions when they are accomplished or to inform on GUI changes.
+The 3DLayout triggers different events to report actions when they are accomplished or to inform on GUI changes.

-An example on how to listen this events
+An example on how to listen this events:

     var container = window.document.getElementById('ezzing3d');